armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 ```

 Access the Prometheus web interface by using the `kubectl port-forward` command.
-NOTE: if you want to expose this interface for others to use, create an ingress service.
-Before doing that, enable security controls following Prometheus best practices.
+If you want to expose this interface for others to use, create an ingress service.
+Make sure you nable security controls that follow Prometheus best practices.

 ```bash
 % kubectl --namespace monitoring port-forward svc/prometheus-k8s 9090 &